gempesaw/writing/published/kubernetes-mongo-ssca-jvm.md

 ```

 Mount the `truststore` volume in the `copy` initContainer, grab the
 file cacerts file, and put it in our `truststore` volume.
+Note that
+while we'd like to use $JAVA_HOME in the `copy` initContainer, I
+couldn't figure out how to use environment variables in the
+command.
+Also, since we're using a tagged docker image, there is a
+pretty good guarantee that the filepath shouldn't change underneath
+us, even though it's hardcoded.

 Next, the import step!
 We need to mount the self-signed CA into this
 container as well.
 Run the `keytool` command as described above,